,

 An arrastra is a simple and primitive gold milling device.
 Heavy stones are dragged over gold ore to crush it.
 Mercury and water are added to the floor of the arrastra to create an amalgam and capture the gold.

 There is somewhat of a mystery about who built and used this arrastra.
-There is a small incline shaft up on the hillside above the arrastra, and a couple of prospects are in the area.
+A small inclined shaft is up on the hillside above the arrastra, and a couple of prospects are in the area.
 The arrastra could have been built to mill ore from these prospects.
 Perhaps the ore played out too quickly, and the miners moved on before using the arrastra heavily.

-The location of the arrastra in the backcountry of Joshua Tree National Park is also a bit of a mystery too because there is no good source of water nearby.
-It would have needed to be brought in for the arrastra to work.
+The location of the arrastra is also a bit of a mystery because there are no good water sources nearby.
+An arrastra is a thirsty device, and water would have had to be brought in for it to work.

 Arrastra on the hillside